Robert Hendy-Freegard: Biography

 In 1996, Hendy-Freegard told a woman in Newcastle, Lesley Gardner, that he needed money to buy off IRA killers, who had been released after the Good Friday agreement.
 She gave him £16,000 over six years.
 He also sold her car and again kept the money.

 In 2000, Hendy-Freegard convinced a female company director, Renata Kister, that MI5 had told him to watch someone in the Sheffield car dealership where he was working and persuaded her to buy a better car.
 He sold her original car, kept the money and persuaded her to take out a £15,000 loan for him.
 He also asked Kister for a room for Sarah Smith because she was supposedly in a witness protection programme.
 He told her that Smith could not speak English, and told Smith that for security reasons she had to pretend that she could not understand anything said to her, so that the two women would not speak to each other.

-In 2000, Hendy-Freegard met a lawyer, Caroline Cowper, who was a customer in the car dealership in Chiswick, West London.
+In 2000, Hendy-Freegard met a lawyer, Caroline Cowper, who was a customer at a car dealership in Chiswick, West London.
 He helped her change her car, pocketed the difference, asked for more, persuaded her to give more money for a leasing business they would run together and stole £14,000 from her building society account.
 They later became lovers and went on holidays all over the world.
 They then became engaged before her family intervened.
 When the leasing car did not materialize, he told her that the Polish mafia had taken it.

 In 2002, Hendy-Freegard seduced an American child psychologist, Kimberley Adams, with stories of how he had infiltrated a criminal network and killed a criminal who had threatened to expose him.
 He said he wanted to marry her, on condition that she would also become an agent and cut off the contact with her family.

-In 2002, Scotland Yard and the FBI organized a sting operation with the help of Kimberley Adams' parents.
+In 2002, Scotland Yard and the Federal Bureau of Investigation (FBI) organized a sting operation with the help of Kimberley Adams' parents.
 First, the FBI bugged the phone of the parents.
 Adams' mother told Hendy-Freegard she would give him $10,000 but only in person.
-Hendy-Freegard met the mother in Heathrow Airport where police apprehended him.
+Hendy-Freegard met the mother at Heathrow Airport where police apprehended him.

 On 23 June 2005, after an eight-month trial, Blackfriars Crown Court convicted Hendy-Freegard on two counts of kidnapping (John Atkinson and Sarah Smith), 10 of theft and eight of deception.
 On 6 September 2005, he was given a life sentence.